What Do the Letters RAM Stand For?

 Some trims of the Ramcharger SUV actually wore a fearsome bighorn Ram hood ornament.
 When Dodge founded its Ram truck lineup, it carried over this hood ornament.
 Today, you can even find a modern version of the longhorn Ram ornament on rare, special edition trucks.

-Next, find out the military acronym that led to the JEEP name or learn more about the history of Dodge trucks in the video below:
+Next, find out the most popular theories on the origins of the word Jeep (they include WWI military nomenclature and a popular cartoon character), or learn more about the history of Dodge trucks in the video below: